tramhao/termusic/README.md

 - Released on: .
 - Update to tui-realm 1.0.
 Please note, as it's basically a rewrite, small bugs are inevitable.
 Please report it in issues and I'll respond very fast.
 - Hotkey to quit changed from `Q` to `q`, as now there will show a popup confirmation so it's unlikely to quit accidentally.
+- Can add a song to the beginning of playlist or the end.
+Switch by `a`.
+Note: I add this to configuration file, and it'll reset your configuration file to default values.
+Please backup if you need.
+Basically it's not necessary as all options can be set from inside termusic.

 ### [v0.5.0]
 - Released on: Oct 15, 2021.